 Volunteers visiting any well-structured and sustainable project within South Africa, be it community or conservation based, immediately gain the opportunity to play their part in creating a real and long-lasting difference to South African society as a whole providing benefit now and well into the future.
 The Kariega Community Development Program is a prime example of this and a provider of ongoing proof of the genuine benefits that volunteering can bring!

-The Kariega Community Volunteer Program, which VWI are proud to be associated with, finds its home in the beautiful seaside town of Kenton on Sea and surrounding villages – all home to a diverse and vibrant array of peoples.
+The Kariega Community Volunteer Program finds its home in the beautiful seaside town of Kenton on Sea and surrounding villages – all home to a diverse and vibrant array of cultures and people.
 Our volunteer’s accommodation is just a stone’s throw from the ocean and beaches that will take your breath away – the perfect base for your South African community volunteering adventure.

 - Assisting with early education at the local Masibulele and Kamvilehle Preschools.
 Under the guidance of ‘Mrs Adams’, visitors will soon appreciate exactly why these programs are so popular within the local communities!
-With real affection for the children and a passion for education, volunteers often become swept away by the sheer enthusiasm on show even under testing conditions – the children of these schools are an absolute delight and through the course of your stay, will give you so much more than they will receive!
+With real affection for the children and a passion for education, volunteers often become swept away by the sheer enthusiasm on show even under testing conditions.

 - Youth empowerment which involves coordination of fun activities for 13-17 year olds in leadership, business and strategy simulations – an integral aspect of the programs empowerment drive to provide the youth with the necessary tools to become self sufficient in later life.

 - IT Literacy.
-Volunteers play an invaluable part in helping with the mobile computer lab providing education into basic computer literacy and windows navigation – essential skills development in todays modern world without which, it is nigh on impossible to find employment.
+Volunteers play an invaluable part in helping with the mobile computer lab providing education into basic computer literacy and windows navigation – essential skills development in todays modern world.

 - Coastal Conservation.
-Hosted by the Sustainable Seas Trust (SST), a few Saturdays a month children from the local primary and secondary schools assist the SST in their work with ongoing research projects, including the ‘Working for Wetlands’ initiative.
-This initiative in particular gives responsibility to the kids as ‘primary researches’ of the local wetlands system bordering their community and source of local drinking water and promotes a love of conservation and the environment whilst opening an array of potential career opportunities for the kids!
+Hosted by the Sustainable Seas Trust (SST), a few Saturdays a month children from the local primary and secondary schools assist the SST in their work with ongoing research projects.

 - Helping with the education of primary age children with basic literacy.
 Under the supervision of a permanent teacher at the local Ekuphumleni Public Library, volunteers join the ‘JOT’ program to work with illiterate kids forgotten by the education system giving them the skills to pass Grade 5 exams and beyond.
 There really is no greater sense of pride than hearing one of the kids spontaneously use English words and phrases you have taught to them!